phishtraveler/optimize/README.md

   9. Reduced the number of Pizzas from 200 to 36.
 Tip from Mark's office hours since not all 200 are onscreen at once.
  10. Moved a function outside of the loop it was instanced in on main.js
  11. Moved some values outside of the loop for changePizzaSizes in main.js
+ 12. Added backface-visibility: hidden to css of .mover for more optimization (tip from office hours)
+ 13. Changed the document.querySelectorAll(".randomPizzaContainer")[i].style.width = newwidth;
+ 	  to a more optimized document.getElementsByClassName("randomPizzaContainer")[i].style.width = newwidth;